 One isolated case of diarrhea on its own does not pose any immediate health risks for your dog.
 Unfortunately, your dog’s stomach is sensitive and therefore susceptible to internal gastrointestinal dischord.
 The occasional bout of diarrhea is no cause for alarm, and often is just your dog’s body working through a gastrointestinal issue.
 However, when diarrhea persists the danger for health complications does come into play.

 One of the biggest threats that persistent diarrhea poses, is a lack of dietary nutrients.
 In addition to the threat of dehydration, diarrhea is often a sign that your dog is not absorbing the calories he needs.
 As your dog ingests food, his stomach and intestines work to digest and absorb nutrients.
 Diarrhea, is a signal that those nutrients are not being absorbed properly which could lead to weight loss, fatigue and even brittle bones.

-It is always important to remain calm and collected when making decisions on how to best treat your dog.
+It is always important to remain calm and collected when making decisions on how to best support for your dog.
 For pup’s, symptoms of sickness like diarrhea are often frightening and painful, and your dog will look to you for support and guidance.
 If your dog is suffering from chronic diarrhea, the time to seek help is now.
-After reading this blog post, you are now equipped to treat the unexpected and deal with the many potential causes that are associated with diarrhea.
+After reading this blog post, you are now equipped to support the unexpected and deal with the many potential causes that are associated with diarrhea.

 Camille is a co-founder of Pet Honesty and VP of Pup Parent Education.
 After watching her own family dog suffer from joint issues for years she became passionate about improving dogs' quality of life.
 With the help of a team of veterinarians and dog nutritionists she now helps educate other dog owners about the small but powerful things they can do to positively impact their dogs' health and wellness!
 She lives in Austin, TX and loves cuddling puppies, being outside and reading.